StefanescuEduard/stefanescueduard.github.io/source/_posts/rabbitmq-producer-with-docker-in-dotnet.md

 ### User interaction

-Then, in the `while` loop the user is constantly asked to introduce the `routing key` and the message that will be published.
+Then, in the `while` loop, the user is constantly asked to introduce the `routing key` and the message that will be published.

 <script src="https://gist.github.com/StefanescuEduard/0f4ec653ae405a3ae9cd4c0b522b3d30.js"></script>